A good Puritan mother loved and cherished her children, but many died young and she was supposed to be okay with it.

 Anne Bradstreet wasn’t just the first woman to be published in England’s North American colonies.
 She was the first Englishwoman to publish a book of poems and the first published American poet.

-She was born March 20, 1612 and married at 16 to Simon Bradstreet, a businessman who became a colonial magistrate and governor of Massachusetts, like his father-in-law.
+Born Anne Dudley on March 20, 1612, she married at 16 to Simon Bradstreet.
+Her husband, a businessman, became a colonial magistrate and governor of Massachusetts, like his father-in-law.

 She was intelligent, educated, financially secure and deeply religious.